Saxil Tuxen: Ideas and influences

 Tuxen was exposed to a variety of surveying and town planning theory and design through his international travels.
 He "was in touch with international developments, and utilised them where appropriate in his work".
 Tuxen firmly believed that surveyors and town planners needed to work together if suburban subdivisions were to be successful.
 He felt that the values and expertise of the surveying profession facilitated Melbourne's plan, which incorporated a unique layout and an abundance of parklands.
 Tuxen's interest in the civic improvement of society and his passion for "planning" as a profession resulted in the widespread advancement of town planning throughout Australia.

 He has been described as a "socially conscious [and] politically active planner [who had] interests in the built environment and social policy".

-Community Acknowledgment
+Legacy

-The innagural Saxil Tuxen championship, an ambrose golf tournament named in honour of Saxil was played by residents of Park Orchards in Jan 2024.
-The tournament was won by team Dirlton consisting of Ash, Adzy, Heater and Johnny who won in a putt off following a tie with team Iona Grove.
-The highly anticipated second playing of the championship will be held in Jan 2025.
+The inaugural Saxil Tuxen championship, an ambrose golf tournament named in honour of Tuxen, has been played annually by residents of Park Orchards since January 2024.